Last Updated on April 26, 2022 by Rational thinking

 While a certain percent of your portfolio should be dedicated to dividend-paying stocks, the remaining should be allocated to other assets, which are more flexible and efficient than dividends.

 Why investors are mistaken to call dividends an income is because a dividend is just a distribution of an investor’s equity in the company.
 Equity is the assets that the shareholders receive in a case where the company is liquidated.
 Since dividends are paid from the shareholder’s equity, it results in decreasing the assets of the business.
+You can just as well sell shares to get income.

 Capital is transferred from the company right back to the shareholder’s account.
 Stocks are found to drop the same amount as the dividend as it goes ex. dividend because of this very reason.
 Thus, experts say that a dividend is basically a partial liquidation of the company because it is technically a transfer of capital.